vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 For now, we have only talked about Continuous Integration.
 As mentioned before, we can run a separate workflow when git tags are pushed to the remote repository.
-In this repository, we can do the same things as in the regular workflow, but include some novel things things as building an optimised executable and uploading the executable built for all available runners for later use.
+In this repository, we can do the same things as in the regular workflow, but include some novel things such as building an optimised executable and uploading the executable built for all available runners for later use.
 The latter would be a good example of Continuous Delivery (CD).
 If we add steps for authentication and